 '''

 m = FileManifest()

 dist = default_python_distribution()

-for resource in dist.python_resources():

-if type(resource) == "PythonModuleSource":

-m.add_python_resource("lib", resource)
+m.add_python_resources(dist.source_modules())

 '''

 FileManifest.install()

 This method writes the content of the FileManifest to a directory specified by path.
 The path is evaluated relative to the path specified by BUILD\PATH.

 If replace is True (the default), the destination directory will be deleted and the final state of the destination directory should exactly match the state of the FileManifest.